Skip to Content

 Photo by Matt Stroshane, courtesy of Disney.

-Disney Genie is technically not an app, it’s a service.
-It’s an update to the existing My Disney Experience and Disneyland apps that helps create your most magical day.
+Disney Genie is technically not an app.
+It’s an update to the existing My Disney Experience and Disneyland apps that help create your most magical day.

 This Disnified algorithm provides personalized tips and itineraries, working off of your park, ride, and dining reservations, as well as your occasional check-in from the app.